-The numerical system developed by Shur et al. [21-23] is utilized for the investigation of the aeroacoustics of the nozzles considered.
+The numerical system developed by Shur et al. [21-23] is used for the investigation of the aeroacoustics of the nozzles considered.
 Therefore, only a brief overview of the prediction procedure is needed here.
-A high-order computer code, described by Strelets [24], is run on structured multi-block curvilinear grids.
-The versatility and the robustness of the code were demonstrated for a variety of aerodynamic flows and excellent comparisons with benchmark experimental data were shown in Ref.
-[24].
-For jet noise predictions, the turbulence is treated by LES and the farfield noise is computed with the Ffowcs-Williams/Hawkings (FWH) [25] formulation.
-The Navier-Stokes equations are solved with a slightly upwind-biased high-order differencing for spatial discretization and implicit time integration.
-The time integration is carried out with a second order three-layer backward scheme and dual time stepping.
-In the turbulent flow region and in the near field the spatial discretization utilizes a combination of fourth-order centered and fifth-ordered upwind-biased scheme, based on flux-difference splitting for the inviscid terms.
+A high-order computer code, described by Strelets [24], is run on structured multiblock curvilinear grids.
+The versatility and the robustness of the code were demonstrated for a variety of aerodynamic flows, and excellent comparisons with benchmark experimental data were shown in [24].
+For jet-noise predictions, the turbulence is treated by LES and the far-field noise is computed with the Ffowcs Williams-Hawkings [25] formulation.
+The Navier- Stokes equations are solved with a slightly upwind-biased high-order differencing for spatial discretization and implicit time integration.
+The time integration is carried out with a second-order three-layer backward scheme and dual time stepping.
+In the turbulent-flow region and in the near field, the spatial discretization uses a combination of fourth-order centered and fifth-order upwind-biased scheme based on flux-difference splitting for the inviscid terms.
 Outside this region, purely upwind differencing is employed to damp out the outgoing waves.
-A buffer layer, in addition to non-reflecting boundary conditions, is included to ensure that reflections from the boundaries do not contaminate the solution in the domain of interest.
-For simulating the turbulence, the Sub-Grid-Scale (SGS) model is de-activated, and the approach is viewed as "Implicit LES".
+A buffer layer, in addition to nonreflecting boundary conditions, is included to ensure that reflections from the boundaries do not contaminate the solution in the domain of interest.
+For simulating the turbulence, the subgrid-scale model is deactivated and the approach is viewed as implicit LES.
 The slight dissipation introduced by the upwind scheme (with a typical weight of 0.25) serves the purpose of removing the energy that would be transferred to the unresolved scales as part of the energy cascade.
-Several other approaches were evaluated as well; this choice turned out to be the best option for simulating realistic transition to turbulence, as explained in Ref.
-[21-23].
+Several other approaches were evaluated as well; this choice turned out to be the best option for simulating realistic transition to turbulence, as explained in [21-23].
+First, large eddy simulations for the flow and noise were carried out for the baseline and modified nozzles to assess the noise-reduction potential.
+Based on the LES results, the contours of the nozzles were refined until promising geometries were identified.
+Two preferred secondary geometries (MF1 and MF2), along with four beveled primary nozzles, were finally fabricated for wind-tunnel testing.
+Noise predictions using LES for the different geometries are not included here.
+Instead, computed flowfields using RANS and extensive experimental results are presented.